 Animal Control Supervisor, Arleen Garcia, says 34 of the cats are with fosters because most are kittens that are not big enough to put up for adoption.
 She says they have to weigh more than 3.5 pounds to be deemed ready for adoption.

 A few of their senior cats have been waiting for their forever homes for over 100 days.
-Volunteer Jere Fredenburgh says the kittens seem to be adapted more often than some of the older cats, but the senior cats make great companions for seniors.
+Volunteer Jere Fredenburgh says the kittens seem to be adopted more often than some of the older cats, but the senior cats make great companions for seniors.

 “You've got a similar partner," she said.
 "You're slowing down, they're slowing down, and they usually just enjoy being with you.”